44 Cutest Cat Breeds You’ll Want to Adopt

 These mini panthers will steal your heart with their copper eyes and short black hair.
 According to the CFA, the goal is to produce cats who look like panthers; they don’t actually have any wild blood in them (but you don’t have to tell your Bombay that).
 These cuties can be leash-trained but are known for being mischievous.
 If you’re looking for an independent cat, keep going—this one wants to play and snuggle.

 Pet owners will get some laughs with this clumsy cat.
 But it’s also easygoing, calm, and quiet.
 British shorthairs are medium to large in size with dense coats, and the male gets up to 17 pounds.
 You might think of them as blue cats, but they actually vary in color and pattern.
 The CFA refers to them as purring teddy-bear cats with large round eyes.
 Just don’t pick your British shorthair up; it’s not their cup of tea.
 They’re great with the whole family, even little ones and other pets, including dogs, rabbits, and birds.
-On the other hand, if you put these pet combos together you’re asking for trouble.

 Nothing says Burmese like its solid dark brown, silky coat.
 However, according to the CFA, the breed has expanded to include other colors: warm beige, pale gray, and medium gray.
 These cute cats make great family pets and do well with children but aren’t very keen on dogs.
 Ironically, you might notice yours following you around like a dog and jumping up on the couch to snuggle.